 The NWRS program’s Draft Environmental Impact Statement (DEIS) prepared under NEPA for the proposed South Farallon Islands Invasive House Mouse Eradication Project, on the Farallon National Wildlife Refuge.

-Central to potential language inconsistencies are representations of a recent report (Nur et al. 2013) that analyzed the impacts of burrowing owl predation on ashy storm-petrels at the South Farallon Islands, within the Farallon National Wildlife Refuge.
+Central to potential language inconsistencies are representations of a recent report (Nur et al. 2013) that analyzed the impacts of burrowing owl predation on ashy storm-petrels at the South Farallon Islands.
 The report was prepared for our NWRS program by PRBO Conservation Science as a decision support tool for Farallon Refuge’s DEIS.

 Background

-Nur et al. (2013) provides quantitative estimates of the anticipated benefit to ashy storm-petrel from proposed house mouse eradication on Southeast Farallon Island, compared to no removal.
+Nur et al. (2013) provides quantitative estimates of the anticipated benefit to ashy storm-petrels on Southeast Farallon Island from proposed house mouse eradication, compared to no removal.
 Ashy storm-petrels are expected to benefit from house mouse removal because the invasive, non-native mice attract a population of fall migrant burrowing owls, which feed primarily on mice during the fall and early winter.
 After the mouse population crashes in winter, the owls switch to feeding primarily on storm-petrels.
 Nur et al. (2013) used models and recent data on burrowing owls, ashy storm-petrels, and burrowing owl predation on the storm-petrels in their evaluation.
 While analyzing ashy storm-petrel population trends was not the purpose of their evaluation, they used models to estimate recent ashy storm-petrel population trends on Southeast Farallon.
 Their ‘best fit’ model suggested a statistically significant change in trend between 2006 and 2007, from a significant population increase of about 22.1 percent per year from 2000 to 2006 to an estimated 7.19 percent annual decline from 2007 to 2012.
 However, this latter trend estimate was not statistically significant.
 Recognizing the uncertainty around this estimate, Nur et al. (2013) based modeling of future potential ashy storm-petrel population trends on three potential scenarios of recent, estimated short-term population trends: 1) a “steep decline” scenario of about 7.2 percent per year; 2) a “moderate decline” scenario of about 3.5 percent annual decline; and 3) a “near-stable” scenario of about 0.5 percent annual increase.
-Nur et al. (2013) then used these three scenarios to project potential outcomes of house mouse eradication if there were: 1) no reduction in burrowing owl numbers (no mouse eradication); 2) a 50% reduction in burrowing owl numbers; and 3) a 71.5% reduction in burrowing owl numbers on Southeast Farallon Island.
+Nur et al. (2013) then used these three scenarios to project potential outcomes of house mouse eradication if there were: 1) no reduction in burrowing owl numbers (i.e., no mouse eradication); 2) a 50% reduction in burrowing owl numbers; and 3) a 71.5% reduction in burrowing owl numbers on Southeast Farallon Island.

 The two Service documents evaluate the results of Nur et al. (2013), but for different purposes.
 The DEIS evaluates the environmental effects of house mouse eradication from the South Farallon Islands, including effects on the ashy storm-petrel population on the islands.
 The Species Report evaluates the conservation status of the ashy storm-petrel species as a whole, to determine whether the species warrants listing under the ESA.